aaronsaray/aaronsaray.com/content/blog/eclipse-integration-with-tortoise-svn.markdown

 **Install the Plugin**

 First off, download the zip file.
 Put the unzipped folder in your plugins directory for eclipse and launch eclipse.
 There.
 All set.
-Lets configure:
+Let's configure:

 **Configure the plugin**